10 Gut Healthy Foods That Are Easy to Incorporate into Your Meals

 Turmeric, often recognized for its vibrant yellow color and use in curries, is a powerhouse spice for gut health.
 The active compound in turmeric, curcumin, has potent anti-inflammatory and antioxidant properties.

 These properties help reduce inflammation in the digestive tract, which can be beneficial for conditions like irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD).
 Curcumin also supports the healing of the gut lining, promoting overall digestive health.
 Furthermore, turmeric can aid in balancing the gut microbiome by fostering a healthy environment for beneficial bacteria.
-To reap the full benefits of turmeric, it’s best to consume it with a source of fat, as curcumin is fat-soluble, and black pepper, which enhances its absorption.
-Adding turmeric to your diet through curries, teas, or supplements can support a healthier gut and overall well-being.

 How to include in meals: